aherbert/gdsc-smlm/docs/calibration_plugins.rst

 Diffusion Depth of Field
 ------------------------

 The ``Diffusion Depth of Field`` plugin will simulate molecule diffusion to generate a distribution of the probability of remaining within the DoF.
-This plugin is based on the methods described in the `SpotOn` paper by Hansen `et al` (2018).
+This plugin is based on the methods described in the `Spot-On` paper by Hansen `et al` (2018).

 Depth of Field Model